So Emotional: Chart performance

 "So Emotional" broke a 27-year chart record set by Elvis Presley for the most consecutive number one singles by a solo artist on the Billboard Hot 100.

 "So Emotional" made its debut at number 47 as the Hot Shot Debut on the Billboard Hot 100 for the week of October 31, 1987.
-Six weeks later, on the December 5 issue, it entered the top ten at number 8.
+Six weeks later, on the December 5 issue, it entered the top ten at number 8, becoming her third top ten single to be released in the same year, the first time Houston had accomplished such a feat.
 Five weeks later, it became the first new number-one single of 1988, reaching the pole position on January 9, replacing George Michael's "Faith" where it stayed for a week, eventually receiving gold certification in the US seven years later in 1995.
 In January 2023, nearly 28 years after its last certification, the song was certified platinum for sales of one million copies in the US alone.
 It became Steinberg and Kelly's fourth composition to top the Billboard Hot 100 after "Like a Virgin", "True Colors" and "Alone" by the rock band Heart.
 "So Emotional" spent eight weeks inside the top ten of the Billboard Hot 100 while spending fourteen weeks inside the top 40 and spent a cumulative total of nineteen weeks on the chart altogether.

 Houston broke a 27-year chart record held by Elvis Presley for the most consecutive number-one singles by a solo artist; Presley had held the record with five major singles — "A Big Hunk O' Love", "Stuck On You", "It's Now or Never", "Are You Lonesome Tonight?" and "Surrender" — each topping the charts between 1959 and 1961.
 With six consecutive number one singles at the time, it put her in a three-way tie with the Beatles and the Bee Gees for most consecutive number one singles, a record she'd later break with the ballad, "Where Do Broken Hearts Go", on April 23 of the same year.
 It also put her in another three-way tie with artists Michael Jackson and Madonna for the most number one singles of the 1980s.
 The single also reached number one on Billboard's Hot Dance Club Play chart as well as the Crossover Top 30 chart.